Documentation for Administrators

 See System Preferences > Enrollment for more information on all the different settings.

-Transferring Student Data from Your District to an External District
+Expand or collapse content Transferring Student Data from Your District to an External District

 To authorize the transfer of a student's data to another Focus district, go to Student Info > Enrollment and withdraw the student from your district with W3A.
 Then, select the new district from the Transfer To pull-down.
 This authorizes the student's information to be imported securely in the receiving district.